vvok12/my-little-cookbook/001-debian-pxe-install.md

 ```

 2. Remove the existing wired network profile (Settings GUI)
-3. Set the static IP to the Ethernet interface
+3. Set the static IP to the Ethernet interface.
 Add the following lines to the `/etc/network/interfaces`:
 ```
 auto enp2s0